ampproject/amp.dev/_guides/analytics/analytics_basics.md

 `amp-pixel` for simple page view tracking, and `amp-analytics` for everything else.
 You can also add multiples of each tag.
-If you're working with multiple analytics solutions, you will need one tag per solution.
+If you're working with multiple analytics providers, you will need one tag per solution.
 Keep in mind that simpler AMP pages are better for users, so if you don’t need the extra tags, don’t use them.